 Course introduction messages should focus on the course.
-Your message should still work even if another faculty facilitates it.
+Your message should still work even if another instructor facilitates the course.
 Additionally, your message should focus on the fundamental pillars of the course and not the structural details.
-Center your message on course topics and objectives, but not things like the grading rubrics, course schedule/calendar, number of quizzes, or assignment specifics.
-Below are some example statements to avoid keeping your message flexible and stand the test of time.
+Center your message on course topics and objectives and not on things like grading rubrics, course schedules/calendars, the number of quizzes, or assignment specifics.
+Below are some example statements to avoid.
+Following these guidelines will keep your message flexible and ensure it stands the test of time.

 - Don’t frame yourself as the facilitating instructor

 - “I am excited to be your instructor for this course”